What Is Sex Offense Law?

-Trigger Warning: This article includes information on sex offenses, unlawful sexual contact, and the penalties associated with this sensitive area of law.
-Victims of sexual abuse can learn more about speaking with law enforcement here.
+This article includes information on sex offenses, unlawful sexual contact, and the penalties associated with this sensitive area of law.
+Victims of sexual abuse can find immediate help by contacting the National Sexual Assault Telephone Hotline at 800.656.HOPE (4673).

 An Overview of Sex Offense Law